ChrisLMerrill/muse-webperformance-graphite/readme.md

 ## Installation

-The plugin is distributed with the rest of the MuseIDE plugins - press the Extensions button in MuseIDE to add it to your project.
+The extension is distributed with the rest of the MuseIDE extension - press the Extensions button in MuseIDE to add it to your project.

 ## Configuration